-- (a) AOCRA Ltd must implement an appropriate Resolution Process. - (b) Consistent with clause 6.71.1(c)(d)6.7(d), AOCRA Ltd may delegate the management of the Resolution Process to another Relevant Organisation. - (c) AOCRA Ltd is ultimately responsible for issuing a Breach Notice to the Respondent and applying and administering Sanctions and other related measures as it sees fit.
-AOCRA Ltd may refer to Sport Integrity Australia's Case Categorisation Model for this purpose. - (d) Where a Respondent admits the alleged breach and accepts the Sanction, or fails to respond to the Breach Notice within the time prescribed within the Breach Notice, the AOCRA Ltd Complaint Manager may impose the Sanction and proceed to finalise the Complaint.
+- (a) AOCRA Ltd must implement an appropriate Resolution Process. - (b) Consistent with clause 6.7(d), AOCRA Ltd may delegate the management of the Resolution Process to another Relevant Organisation. - (c) AOCRA Ltd, as represented by the Complaint Manager acting on the approval of the Board, is ultimately responsible for issuing a Breach Notice to the Respondent and applying and administering Sanctions and other related measures as it sees fit.
+AOCRA Ltd may refer to Sport Integrity Australia's Case Categorisation Model for this purpose. - (d) Where a Respondent admits the alleged breach and accepts the Sanction or fails to respond to the Breach Notice within the time prescribed within the Breach Notice, the AOCRA Ltd Complaint Manager may impose the Sanction and proceed to finalise the Complaint.